skypjack/entt/docs/md/links.md

     [Tieto](https://www.tieto.com/): they published a job post where `EnTT` was listed on their software stack.
   * [Godot meets EnTT](https://github.com/portaloffreedom/godot_entt_example/):
-    A simple example on how to use `EnTT` within [`Godot`](https://godotengine.org/).
+    a simple example on how to use `EnTT` within [`Godot`](https://godotengine.org/).
   * [Godot and GameNetworkingSockets meet EnTT](https://github.com/portaloffreedom/godot_entt_net_example):
-    A simple example on how to use `EnTT` and [`GameNetworkingSockets`](https://github.com/ValveSoftware/GameNetworkingSockets)
+    a simple example on how to use `EnTT` and [`GameNetworkingSockets`](https://github.com/ValveSoftware/GameNetworkingSockets)
     within [`Godot`](https://godotengine.org/).
   * [MatchOneEntt](https://github.com/mhaemmerle/MatchOneEntt): port of